kolkhis/tech-notes/linux/samba.md

 ## Setting up Samba
+---

-Set up Samba on a Linux machine.
+This page describes how you'd set up Samba on a Linux machine.

 ### Install
+---
 Install the Samba package.
 ```bash
 # Debian-based